Skip to main content

 • Any operation the user is not authorized to perform in Jira (e.g., editing a restricted field, creating issues in a project without access) will also fail or be blocked when executed through Templify

-• The app does not escalate privileges β€” it never acts on behalf of a system user or administrator in background
+• The app does not escalate privileges — it never acts on behalf of a system user or administrator in background

-• If a user cannot create issues in a project, they won’t be able to apply a template to that project
+The user won't be able to apply a template to that project.
+Templify respects project-level Create Issues permissions.

 This ensures that all actions remain secure, auditable, and consistent with how Jira permissions are enforced elsewhere in the system.